 Do you need to refinance dental school student loans?

 Here’s a good rule of thumb: If your household debt-to-income ratio is below 1.5-to-1, you probably need to refinance your dental school loans.
+That page has bonuses in the $100 to $750 range if you use our referral links, which you can also see at the bottom of this page.

 You might not hit that ratio until you’re a practice owner.
 After all, the typical dental school debt these days is $200,000 to $400,000.
 If you’re starting at a $120,000 associate salary, a 1.5-to-1 debt-to-income ratio would mean owing less than $180,000.